marvel-nccr/quantum-mobile/README.md

 vagrant plugin install vagrant-vbguest  # optional, improves interface vagrant up  # build vm from scratch (takes some tens of minutes)
 ```

+Note: Due to a bug in the vbguest vagrant plugin, there are some additional steps #60

 ### Create image
 ```